gferreira/xTools4/docs/_reference/measurement-scales-thresholds.md

   <tr>
     <td>within</td>
     <td class='green'>green</td>
-    <td>different from the reference value, but within the treshold for this scale</td>
+    <td>different from the reference value, but within the threshold for this scale</td>
   </tr>
   <tr>
     <td>beyond</td>
     <td class='red'>red</td>
-    <td>different from the reference value, and beyond the treshold for this scale</td>
+    <td>different from the reference value, and beyond the threshold for this scale</td>
   </tr>
 </table>